Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Methodology: Hierarchical Bayesian Optimization

-The core motivation of introducing this global-level navigator is to partition the search space in a way maximizing the difference in sampling potential across resulting partitions.
-It generates a distribution of sampling potential over these partitions, which will be utilized by the local optimizer for augmenting its acquisition strategy to boost its optimization efficiency in high-dimensional search spaces (see Section \ref{sec: weighted-acqf}).
+The core motivation of introducing this global-level navigator is to partition the search space in a way maximizing the difference in sampling potential \footnote{Note that we intuitively describe the \textbf{\textit{sampling potential}} of a search space partition as the potential of sampling high-performing data points within this partition in the following sections.} across resulting partitions.
+The navigator generates a distribution of sampling potential over these partitions, which will be utilized by the local optimizer for augmenting its acquisition strategy to boost its optimization efficiency in high-dimensional search spaces (see Section \ref{sec: weighted-acqf}).
 Besides the space partitioning itself, the design of the global-level navigator includes mechanisms for reducing computational cost and balancing trade-offs between exploration and exploitation.

-\subsection{Data-Driven Search-Tree-based Space Partitioning}
+\subsubsection{Data-Driven Search-Tree-based Space Partitioning}

-The navigator constructs a search tree in a data-driven manner, where each node represents a partition of the original search space and is associated with the samples falling into this partition.
+During each iteration, the navigator constructs a search tree in a data-driven manner, where each node represents a partition of the original search space and is associated with the samples falling into this partition.
 Starting from the root node representing the entire search space, this method recursively splits the space into smaller and more specific partitions, as illustrated in \textbf{Step \circled{1}} of Figure \ref{fig:HiBO-overview}.

 To partition a node, clustering techniques like K-Means \citep{macqueen1967kmeans} are used to group the samples from the history dataset that fall within this node's partition into two clusters, assigning each sample a binary label.
-Given each sample has its cluster label, a classification model is trained on the sample features to predict the cluster labels.
-This classifier hence learns a decision boundary dividing the current search space partition into two parts.
+A classification model is then trained on sample features to predict the cluster labels and hence learns a decision boundary dividing the current search space partition into two parts.
 Each of these two parts thus forms a bifurcation of the original partition.
+Considering clustering is performed on both sample features and their performance data, samples in the two resulting sub-partitions are expected to differ significantly in terms of both performance and feature similarity, enabling the differentiation of valuable data points within different partitions.